luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 - First it divides each transcript into 100 sections (irrespective of the transcript length)
 ![enter image description here](http://rseqc.sourceforge.net/_images/geneBody_workflow.png)
 - then counts reads overlapping with each section
-- produces 2 plots showing abundance of reads across transcript bodies:
+- produces 2 plots showing abundance of reads (coverage) across transcript bodies.
+Ideally you want to see equal coverage of sections across the whole transcript length.
 ![enter image description here](http://rseqc.sourceforge.net/_images/Aug_26.geneBodyCoverage.curves.png)
+- here there are 2 groups of transcripts.
+1 group are symmetrical and have good

 generate index for the BAM file:
 `samtools index WT_1_Aligned.sortedByCoord.out.bam`